Roku, Inc.

-Roku, Inc. (/ˈroʊkuː/ ROH-koo) is an American streaming technology company.
-Founded in 2002 by Anthony Wood, it produces digital media players and TVs, distributes streaming services and operates an ad business on its platform.
-Roku is the U.S. market leader in streaming video distribution, reaching 145 million people as of 2024.
+Roku, Inc. (/ˈroʊkuː/ ROH-koo) is an American company that produces streaming devices and TVs, distributes streaming services and operates an ad business on its platform.
+It is the U.S. market leader in streaming video distribution, reaching nearly half of U.S. broadband households as of 2026.
 The company also operates in Australia, Canada, France, Germany, the U.K., and Latin America.

-In its initial years, Roku focused on making high-definition video players and launched the first connected TV device to stream Netflix in 2008.
+Roku Inc. was founded in 2002 by Anthony Wood and in its initial years, Roku focused on making high-definition video players, using Roku OS since 2004, and in 2008, Roku launched the first connected TV device to stream Netflix.
 Later, in 2014, the company expanded the reach of its streaming platform by partnering with TV manufacturers to license Roku's technology.
-This allowed Roku's operating system to get pre-installed on smart TVs.
+This allowed Roku OS to get pre-installed on smart TVs.
 Roku has since added channel subscriptions to its platform, while also serving targeted and performance-based ads.
 In addition, it operates its own ad-supported streaming service and produces consumer electronic products such as smart speakers and smart home devices.
 The company has been listed on the Nasdaq Global Select Market since 2017.

 History

 2002–2007: Early years

 Roku was founded in October 2002 as a limited liability company (LLC), by ReplayTV founder Anthony Wood.
 Roku (六), meaning "six" in the Japanese language, represented the fact that Roku was the sixth company Wood started.
-The company was founded as a maker of high-definition video players, and was funded by Wood himself with money he had earned from selling other businesses, including ReplayTV.
+The company was founded as a maker of high-definition video players, with the HD1000 being the first digital media player to use Roku OS, and was funded by Wood himself with money he had earned from selling other businesses, including ReplayTV.